Social Mobility has been added to Bookmarks.

 Social mobility is a complex issue and requires a coordinated approach

-This is what we are doing to address one of the UK’s toughest challenges.
+Here are some of the things we are doing, and have done to try and address one of the UK’s toughest challenges.

-- Our academic requirements and selection process are accessible to all those with the ambition and potential to succeed; and
+- Academic requirements and selection process have become truly inclusive and accessible to all, with the focus of assessments being more about candidate ambition and potential

 Social mobility and our people

 'Fostering inclusion' and 'Taking care of each other' are two of our global shared values and at the heart of everything we do at Deloitte.
 We know that having a diverse workforce improves employee experience, brings better results for our clients, and makes a more meaningful impact on society.
 But to help measure our impact, and ensure we are truly reflective of society, we need to have good data.

 That is why we are working hard with our people and updating our systems to ensure that we are able to capture and understand our workforce demographics.
 And as of 2019, more than 60% of our people had disclosed information about their social and educational background.

 Our approach to social mobility in society